 - Dr. James Levine

 Lack of sleep stresses the body and increases blood pressure.
 Increased sleep helps your body regulate your stress hormones and lowers blood pressure.
 Even a long night’s sleep may not be enough if the quality of that sleep is impaired by stress, late night tv, caffeine, alcohol and sugar consumption.
-A Holistic Lifestyle Coach can use techniques such as sleep logs, questionnaires, heart rate and heart rate variability monitoring to assess the quality of your sleep to see if you’re getting enough and help support you make changes that are easy to implement.
+A Nutrition and Lifestyle Coach can use techniques such as sleep logs, questionnaires, heart rate and heart rate variability monitoring to assess the quality of your sleep to see if you’re getting enough and help support you make changes that are easy to implement.

 Atherosclerosis (clogged arteries) is the main contributor to high blood pressure and one of the best ways to reduce atherosclerosis is to get more Vitamin D exposure from the sun.
-As we discussed in our recent weight loss piece, How can a Holistic Lifestyle Coach help you to manage weight loss in Singapore: Part 2, Vitamin D is essentially a master hormone that regulates the absorption of all other vitamins and minerals in the body.
+As we discussed in our recent weight loss piece, How can a Nutrition and Lifestyle Coach help you to manage weight loss in Singapore: Part 2, Vitamin D is essentially a master hormone that regulates the absorption of all other vitamins and minerals in the body.
 Getting vitamin D is essentially like supplementing with a perfect human multivitamin supplement that actually works!
 At Levitise, we write programs that include sun exposure that don’t result in a you getting a tan (although that is optional) and is one of the very few areas where we recommend good quality food based supplements.

 And last, but not least, we come to stress.
 One of the greatest contributors, not just to high blood pressure in Singaporeans, but overall health in general stress has been heavily documented to cause high blood pressure13.
 How it works is that the wave of hormones that increase during stressful circumstances briefly causes your heart to beat more quickly and your blood vessels to constrict which consequently, leads to an increase in blood pressure.

 Convention medicine is horrible at dealing with stress both from a diagnosis perspective and treatment.
-A Holistic Lifestyle Coach can run adrenal panels, use HRV monitoring and employ several other methods for diagnosing stress.
+A Nutrition and Lifestyle Coach can run adrenal panels, use HRV monitoring and employ several other methods for diagnosing stress.
 In addition, they can provide tips on how to easily implement some of the most efficacious stress busting techniques around.

 Other more complex factors that we didn’t discuss but can be also an important tool in reducing high blood pressure are intermittent fasting, optimising your gut flora, vitamin E and C consumption, magnesium, olive leaf extract, organic foods to reduce toxins, fiber, alcohol, smoking and heavy metal toxicity.
 We promise to delve into these further at a later date!